kyma-project/serverless/docs/user/00-50-limitations.md

 ### Scaling

 Function runtime Pods can be scaled horizontally from zero up to the limits of the available resources at the Kubernetes worker nodes.
-See the [Use external scalers](/docs/user/03-130-use-external-scalers.md) tutorial for more information.
+See the [Use external scalers](tutorials/01-130-use-external-scalers.md) tutorial for more information.

-## In-cluster Docker registry limitations
+## In-cluster Docker registry

 Serverless comes with an in-cluster Docker registry for the Function images.
-This registry is only suitable for development because of its [limitations](/docs/user/00-20-container-registries.md), that is:
- - Registry capacity is limited to 20GB
- - There is no image lifecycle management.
-Once an image is stored in the registry, it stays there until it is manually removed.
+For more information on the Docker registry configuration, visit [Serverless configuration](00-20-configure-serverless.md#configure-docker-registry).

 > **NOTE:** All measurements were done on Kubernetes with five AWS worker nodes of type `m5.xlarge` (four CPU 3.1 GHz x86_64 cores, 16 GiB memory).